Snowshoeing offers socially distant outdoor activity - 100 Mile House Free Press

 For Holly Millin, snowshoeing is a reliable way to get around the Cariboo.

-The Deka Lake woman, who started snowshoeing six years ago after a friend introduced her to the activity, said snowshoes allow her to explore the area, especially when there’s a lot of snow, ice or uneven terrain because they offer her more stability to keep moving.
+The Deka Lake woman, who started snowshoeing six years ago after a friend introduced her to the activity, says snowshoes allow her to explore the area, especially when there’s a lot of snow, ice or uneven terrain, because they offer her more stability to keep moving.

-“I like being outside, it’s fresh air I have two dogs so we take the dogs with us and sometimes we’re on the lake and sometimes we’re on a trail,” Millin said.
+“I like being outside – it’s fresh air and I have two dogs, so we take the dogs with us and sometimes we’re on the lake and sometimes we’re on a trail,” Millin said.

 Outdoor activities such as snowshoeing have seen an increase across B.C. this year as more people seek to get outside.
-100 Mile Nordics president Kristi Iverson said it’s been a busy winter across the board at the Nordics site at 99 Mile – 500 Ainsworth Rd. – with membership up by 50 percent over past years.
+100 Mile Nordics president Kristi Iverson says it’s been a busy winter across the board at the Nordics site, with membership up by 50 per cent over past years.

-Cross-country skiing remains the most popular sport – with a huge surge in interest this year – but Iverson said there are more people trying out the snowshoe trails as well.
+Looking for fun things to do in the BC Interior?
+Cross-country skiing remains the most popular sport – with a huge surge in interest this year – but Iverson says there are more people trying out the snowshoe trails as well.
 The Nordics have two five-kilometre snowshoe loops around the lodge that link up to a larger 10-km loop, which passes by a cabin where snowshoers can rest and snack.

 The Nordics lodge is open daily from 9 a.m. to 4 p.m. and rents both skis, snowshoes and other gear.